The Ultimate Guide to Battery Posts and Battery Terminals

 Side Terminal Batteries

 Side terminal batteries have terminals on the side of the battery rather than the top.
-These terminals are recessed and use bolts to secure the connections, making them less corrosion-prone.
+These terminals are recessed and use bolts to secure the connections, making them less prone to corrosion.

 L Terminals